QuentinRa/blog.quentinra.dev/operating-systems/others/embedded/yocto/index.md

 $ bitbake -c <some_task> [...] # run a specific task
 ```

-When building images, it store the generated image files in `<build_folder>/tmp/deploy/images`.
+When building images, it stores the generated image files in `<build_folder>/tmp/deploy/images`.
 </div><div>

 #### Image recipe